charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 3. Calculates scope creep score
 4. Flags when thresholds are exceeded
 5. Provides clear recommendations
-6. Makes it easy to start a new agent
+6. Makes it easy to start a new chat session

-## When to Start a New Agent
+## When to Start a New Chat Session

 ### Recommended Scenarios

-Start a new agent session when:
+Start a new Cursor chat session when:

 - ✅ Scope creep score > 70 (severe)
 - ✅ Working on unrelated feature (context switch)
 - ✅ Session duration > 3 hours
 - ✅ Multiple unrelated tasks completed
 - ✅ Architecture changes (beyond original scope)
-- ✅ User explicitly requests new agent
+- ✅ User explicitly requests new chat

-### How to Start a New Agent
+### How to Start a New Chat Session

 **Simple 3-step process:**